Behind the Lens: Exploring Panama’s Wild Darién Jungle

 “I’m an adventure filmmaker, so I’m used to going into the depths of jungles and the heights of mountains, but this trip was quite different,” he says.
 “Panama and Colombia are a very new area for me to travel to so I was very excited.

-“When we disembarked we were taken by canoe and zodiac into this estuary where it became narrower and narrower.
-There were these low flying birds swooping and just this silence.
-It was so still and before you knew it, you were off the ocean and into this tranquil silent jungle by boat, approaching like a stellar operation.
-It was crazy.
+“When we disembarked. we were taken by canoe and Zodiac into this estuary where it became narrower and narrower.
+There were these low-flying birds swooping and just this silence.
+It was so still. and before you knew it, you were off the ocean and into this tranquil silent jungle by boat, approaching like a stellar operation.

 “It was so breathtaking and I remember just putting my camera down – I didn’t really even think to shoot because I just wanted to take it all in.”

-After emerging from the jungle to a view of the riverbanks, the highlight for Benn was being welcomed by the smiling community of Embera Village.
-The traditional dance and joyful demeanor of the people living here instantly inspired Benn to film their portraits and create a memory of how precious different cultures are.
+After emerging from the jungle to a view of the riverbanks, Benn was welcomed by the smiling community of Embera Village.
+The traditional dance and joyful demeanor of the people living here inspired Benn to take their portraits and create a memory of how precious different cultures are.

-“The [greatest] moment for me was when we traveled far enough into the jungle by the boat and were met by the tribe standing on the riverbank,” says Benn.
+“The [greatest] moment for me was when we traveled far enough into the jungle by the boat and were met by the tribe standing on the riverbank,” Benn says.
 “It was really overwhelming that there was this civilization deep within what seemed like a very inhospitable environment.